hayamiz/meslog/README.md

 This project defines MESLOG data format, and provides the implementation of MESLOG data analyzer utility.

+## What is MESLOG

+MESLOG is designed for ease the pain of data summarization and analysis of experimental result.

 ## MESLOG data format

 MESLOG data format is line-oriented text based format.